How to maximize your summer to help your college athletic recruiting process

 The summer can be one of the most important times in the athletic recruiting process.
-It is a time when college coaches are free to recruit and high school athletes are free to visit colleges and play in different athletic venues that potentially have college coaches in attendance.
+It is a time when college coaches are free to recruit and high school athletes are free to visit colleges and play in different athletic games, events and tournament that potentially have college coaches in attendance.

 Ask yourself this question: When does my high school season take place?

 Now ask yourself this question: When does a college season in my sport take place?
 The answer is the same time as your high school season does, which limits the ability of college coaches to find recruits during (their season) and your season.
 WHICH IS THE SAME SEASON!

 While you may want to go to the beach this summer or play some golf, college coaches are at camps, tournaments, summer games and showcases.
 Your job is to make sure you are doing what is needed to put yourself in a better position to be recruited.
 The summer is an extremely important time for college coaches to recruit.
 It’s the time when they have TIME.
 Depending on their needs, their level of play and their resources, some will travel the country looking for recruits, others will stay more local to their school and hit known venues and tournaments that have potential recruits.
 But all view the summer as an extremely important time to recruit.